 Since the temperatures are rising, people are looking forward to enjoying the nice weather and going out.
-Class B motorhome gets popular because of its smaller size.
-It can easily go from camping to big-city adventures.
-However, getting a night of good sleep will be challenging when the temperature outside starts to get higher.
+Class B motor home are popular because of their small size.
+They can easily go from camping to big-city adventures.
+However, getting a night of good sleep can be challenging when the temperature outside starts to increase.
 Air conditioning is a good way to stay cool, choosing the right AC will make the trip so much more pleasant.
 Some of the vans are already equipped with air conditioners, but not everyone has that option.
 What is the best option for keeping the B van cool?

 Many people choose low-tech swamp coolers for their cheaper prices.
 It saves a lot of energy.
 However, the ice that it uses increases humidity in the van, and the ice cubes are consumed so quickly that you can't keep them up all the time, especially when you live in an area under water restrictions.
 Moreover, it will be hard to cool your van when it gets above 95 degrees.

 The fast cooling air conditioner is ideal for adventure trips.
 Mark 2 is designed to be small and portable, so it is perfect for zone cooling.
 It comes with its own battery that you can charge with 12v car charging or with a solar panel.
-That means you don't need to worry about power usage so that it provides more opportunities for use in Class B. When you are not in your motorhome, you can also take it with you to the office, golf course, or somewhere else the rest of the time.
+That means you don't need to worry about power usage so that it provides more opportunities for use in Class B. When you are not in your motor home, you can also take it with you to the office, golf course, or anywhere you desire.